bennullgraham/filternaut/README.rst

 Filternaut is a simple library which generates arbitrarily complex Django Q-objects from simple data.
 It fits nicely into situations where users provide data which you want to filter a queryset with.

-Filternaut is indirectly a collection of fields, but it differs from Django forms in that you specify the logical relationships between fields, as well their names and types.

-Filternaut is similar to Django Filters, but does not provide any machinery for rendering a user interface and does not inspect your models to autogenerate filters.
-However, Django Filters chains many calls to ``.filter()`` which means OR-like behaviour with more than one join.
-Filternaut supports either behaviour.
+For example, if you have an API listing and want to let the requester filter that listing with query params, Filternaut is the ticket.

+Using Filternaut, you put together filters of different types — e.g. a date filter and an email filter — and say what their logical relationships are.

 Quickstart
 ==========

 .. code-block:: python

-    # filters are combined using logical operators
+    # first define how you will parse the incoming filters choices.
     filters = (
         DateTimeFilter('created_date', lookups=['lt', 'gt']) &
-        CharFilter('username', lookups=['icontains']))
+        CharFilter('username', lookups=['icontains'])

-    # they can read their values from anything dict-like
+    )

+    # then use this to parse anything dict-like.
+This returns a Django
+    # Q-object for use with the ORM's .filter().
+    try:
-    filters = filters.parse(request.GET)
+        query = filters.parse(request.GET)

-    # and have a form-like 'validity pattern'.
-    if filters.valid:
-        queryset = queryset.filter(filters.Q)
-    else:
+        return queryset.filter(query)
+    except filternaut.InvalidData as ex:
-        raise HttpResponseBadRequest(json.dumps(filters.errors))
+        raise HttpResponseBadRequest(ex.errors)

 Installation